Immigration Options for Undocumented Children and Families

 Special Immigrant Juvenile Status (SIJS)

-Special Immigrant Juvenile Status (SIJS) remains the primary immigration law under the SIS Unit files for lawful permanent resident status.
+Special Immigrant Juvenile Status (SIJS) remains the primary pathway under which the SIS Unit files for lawful permanent resident status.
 SIJS is available for undocumented children who meet all of the following criteria:

 1. Are dependents of a juvenile court.

-2. The juvenile court has made the finding that family reunification with one or both parents of the undocumented child is not viable due to abuse, neglect and/or abandonment.
+2. The juvenile court has determined that the child’s reunification with one or both parents is not viable due to abuse, neglect and/or abandonment or a similar basis under state law.

 3. The court has declared that it is not in the child’s best interest to be returned to their country of origin.

-4. Unmarried and under the age of 21.
+4. Is unmarried and under the age of 21.

-Obtaining SIJS for children may take several months.
-Therefore all eligible undocumented children must be referred to the SIS Unit as soon as they become eligible.
+Obtaining an initial decision on the petition for SIJS for children may take several months.
+Therefore all eligible undocumented immigrant children must be referred to the SIS Unit as soon as they become eligible.
+SIJS status is the vehicle by which undocumented minors can achieve lawful permanent residency in the U. S, provided their application for lawful permanent residency is accepted by the Immigration authority before the SIJS holder turns 21 years of age.

-Children who are granted lawful permanent resident status by U.S. Citizenship and Immigration Services (USCIS) may still be deported if they break the law.
+Children and nonminors who are granted lawful permanent resident status by U.S. Citizenship and Immigration Services (USCIS) may still be subject to deportation if they break the law.

 Benefits of SIJS:

-The SIS unit will follow the USCIS application until a resolution has been reached (approval or denial.)
+The SIS unit will follow the USCIS application until a resolution has been reached (approval or denial) even after the Dependency court case is closed.

 Requirements for SIJS:

-Undocumented dependent children must be referred to the SIS Unit by the Dependency (D.I.) or Case-Carrying CSW as soon as the criteria to obtain lawful permanent resident status is met.
+Undocumented dependent children must be referred to the SIS Unit by the Dependency (D.I.) or Case-Carrying CSW as soon as the criteria for SIJS is met.
 Children may be referred to the SIS Unit:

-• As soon as they become dependents of the court (Jurisdictional/Dispositional Hearing) and one or both parent(s) is not given family reunification services; or
+• As soon as they become dependents of the court (Jurisdictional/Dispositional Hearing) and one or both parent(s) waives or is not granted services (including reunification, enhancement, maintenance, etc. or where one parent is deceased.)

 When the order of no family reunification for one or both parents is made at the Jurisdictional/Dispositional hearing, it is the responsibility of the Dependency Investigator (DI) to refer the child/youth to the Special Immigrant Status (SIS) Unit.